JakeSidSmith/react-fastclick/README.md

 ## Usage

-Include react-fastclick in your main javascript file before any of your components are created e.g.
+Include react-fastclick in your main javascript file before any of your components are created, and you're done.

+Now any calls to onClick will have fast touch events added automatically - no need to write any additional listeners.

+Example:

 ```javascript
 'use strict';